-The group project work consists of an applied research essay.
-This will consist of one or more applied case studies examining international retail strategy and must be embedded within the academic literature as well as practical industry insight.
-It provides an opportunity to assess learning outcomes numbered: 1, 2, 3, 4, 5 listed above.
+Include group project work consisting of an applied research report.
+This report must include discussion and analysis of the relevant academic literature as well as practical industry insight.
+It provides an opportunity to assess learning outcomes numbered: 1, 2, 3, 4.

-The examination will be essay-based where students have the opportunity to choose from a list of questions.
-These questions will assess both the students’ theoretical and practical knowledge as well as their ability to critically analyse.
-This component of assessment provides an opportunity to assess learning outcomes numbered: 1, 2, 3, 4 listed above.
+Include an examination which will be essay-based.
+The questions will assess both the students’ theoretical and practical knowledge as well as their ability to critically analyse.
+This component of assessment provides an opportunity to assess learning outcomes numbered: 1, 2, 3.